History of Toddington services

 See also: The Original Five

-While it was waiting to be used, the motorway opened with the site of Toddington just being a gate leading to a field.
+While Toddington was waiting to be used, the motorway opened with the site being just a gate leading to a field.
 There was talk about it being turned into a police post, and a maintenance compound was added.
+The land was the cheapest to buy of all the early motorway service areas.

 As part of the motorway construction, a rushed footbridge was built at Toddington with no idea how it would be incorporated into the final plan.
-A rear access was provided to Harlington Road that was so long that it was (and still is) easier just to join the M1.
-The land was the cheapest to buy of all the early motorway service areas.
+A rear access was provided to Harlington Road that was so long that it was (and still is) easier just to use the M1.

 Activation

 The next service area to the north, Newport Pagnell, was at full capacity almost from the start.
-With a better idea of how busy service areas can be, it became clear the 15 acre site identified for Toddington was only half the size required (to compare, bids for the quieter Farthing Corner services had just closed and was 21 acres in size to allow for landscaping).
-Redbourn couldn't be used so a new site at Pepperstock was found, but with objections from Bedfordshire County Council, a decision was made to choose the site which could be built most quickly, and "regretfully" the Ministry accepted that would be Toddington - but they noted another new service area would be needed too, which eventually came in the form of Scratchwood.
+With a better idea of how busy service areas can be, it became clear the 15 acre site identified for Toddington was only half the size required (to compare, bids for the quieter Farthing Corner services had just closed and that was 21 acres in size).

-There was an awkwardness about the size of the service area.
-The Compulsory Purchase Order used to purchase the land said it would be used for a motorway service area, not mentioning the maintenance compound and police post.
+There was an awkwardness about the space available at Toddington.
+The Compulsory Purchase Order used to buy the land said it would be used for a motorway service area, not mentioning the maintenance compound or police post.
 The fear was that if they purchased any more land, this anomaly would be spotted and the Ministry would be criticised for its behaviour.
-They were under pressure from the police and from Toddington Parish Council, who said they were "overwhelmed with lorries".

 Tendering

 Firms were invited to bid to run the service area as it stood, with a footbridge and maintenance compound in the middle of it, in July 1961.
 It was acknowledged Toddington would be a busy service area, used mainly by HGV drivers who weren't well catered for at Newport Pagnell.
+The brief suggested most facilities should be on the southbound side, to oppose Newport Pagnell.
 It needed to cater for 75 cars, 50 lorries and 5 coaches.
-The brief suggested most facilities should be on the southbound side, to oppose Newport Pagnell.

-A minimum investment of £200,000 was requested.
+A minimum investment of £200,000 was requested (around £4million in 2025).

 Mecca Leisure

-What's interesting about the bids for Toddington is how many familiar names it attracted - Mecca Leisure went on to build a very creative site at Trowell.
 Toddington was less successful: they proposed demolishing the existing footbridge and building a bridge-restaurant, which they claimed they could do without any lane closures.
 Their building was described as "unimaginative and uninteresting", and they hadn't taken account of the countryside.

 Their forecourt would have been managed by Lex Garages.